 Consider Your Deductions

-You provide your employer with information on deductions and adjustments that affect how much in taxes they take from your paycheck.
-You do this on Form W-4 where you provide details about yourself, your spouse and your dependents.
+Per the Consumer Financial Protection Bureau, you provide your employer with information on deductions and adjustments that affect how much is taken from your paycheck in taxes.
+You do this on the IRS W-4 form where you provide details about yourself, your spouse and the number of dependents.
 Ultimately, this information can affect how much income tax you’ll pay each year.

 Find Your Tax Bracket